Skip to main content

 2. It narrows assemble(...) requirements to only what is not already known in the current context.

-Calling module-scope suppliers directly inside factories bypasses those guarantees.
+Calling module-scope services directly inside factories bypasses those guarantees.

 Reassemble an already-used dependency

-You can also reassemble an existing dependency with new request data:
+You can also reassemble an existing dependency with new request data.
+This allows, for example, to run a function impersonating a different user than the currently logged-in user:

 factory: ({ addWalletEntry }, ctx) => {